bhanu7755/gitpitch/PITCHME.md

 ### @fa[rocket] Topics to Explore Today @fa[rocket]

-1. What is Grav?
+1. Why Accessibility?
-2. Grav Open Course Hub Project
+2. Understand Accountability
-3. Other Open-related Grav Projects
+3. Tools we can use
-4. Possible Next Steps
+4. Accessibility with Angular

 ---?color=#8fa33b